d12frosted/elpa-mirror/gnu/cape-readme.txt

   the list since each of the Capfs adds a small runtime cost.
 Note that the Capfs which occur earlier in the list take precedence, such that the first Capf returning a result will win and the later Capfs may not get a chance to run.
-In order to merge Capfs you can try the experimental function `cape-capf-super'.
+In order to merge Capfs you can try the function `cape-capf-super'.

   One must distinguish the buffer-local and the global value of the `completion-at-point-functions' variable.
 The buffer-local value of